jieunjeong09/Seurat/README.md

 ## Usage:

-script_name --input_dir=.... --output_dir=...

-## To be added soon
+from command line, it will be `Rscript seurat.R path_to_input_directory`

 ### Preprocessing package with interactions

-It is essential to address the issues of MT genes and low quality cells, removing non-informative genes, and pro vide some pre-analysis statistics to select parameters for this preprocessing.
+It is important  to address the issues of MT genes and low quality cells, removing non-informative genes, and pro vide some pre-analysis statistics to select parameters for this preprocessing.
 E.g. the "normal" fraction of MT reads/UMIs depends on assay and biological source of cells.
+For now it is done with default values.

 ### Options for other clustering and visualization methods